Vyral/base-template/_posts/2018-07-30-the-new-approach-to-selling-your-luxury-property.md

 *“Hey there.
 You showed my listing previously and mentioned your client is no longer interested.
 Well, my client actually wants to make your client the offer and would be willing to sell the property for $1.895 million.
 If we can get a deal done, we would give you a $25,000 bonus on top of your commission.
 I wanted to let you know about this so please present it to your client and get back to us.”*<br><br>**Do not bring up percentages with the buyer’s agent or buyer,** but make sure they know the price you are giving them is lower than your list price.

 This is the new way of doing things.
 If you have any questions for me or want to learn more about the reverse offer strategy, please feel free to give me a call or send me an email any time.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>

-&nbsp;